 |Average APC||Total spend|

-Elsevier again has the most expensive APCs, with average APCs over £3,000 – far higher than the other publishers in the top five.
+Elsevier again has the most expensive APCs associated with fully OA journals, with average APCs of £2,975 – far higher than the other publishers in the top five.
+This year Wolters Kluwer had the most expensive APCs associated with hybrid journals, with an average of £3,757.

 Springer Nature is the only publisher that has published more fully OA articles than hybrid ones.